The aim of this article

 3 The Divinity of Jesus in the Letters of Paul

 We should also expect to find the same testimony in the books of the New Testament that provide us with information about the life and teaching of the first Christians, first and foremost in the letters of Paul.
-However, although Paul writes a lot about Jesus and points out with strong conviction that having faith in Christ means to be saved (which, of course, inherently requires a divine position of Jesus), he apparently does not feel any need to explain Christ’s nature to his addressees—he simply shared the very same belief with them.
-Nevertheless, we find a few passages that stress Jesus’ divinity in such a strong way that denying this fact would mean violating the text.
+However, it is worth noting that Paul apparently does not feel any need to explain Christ’s nature to his addressees—he simply shared the very same belief with them.
+For him, faith in Jesus means salvation, which in itself requires Jesus’ divinity.
+Nevertheless, we find a few passages that stress Jesus’ divinity in such a strong way that denying this fact would require changing the text.

 In Philippians we find Christ’s spirit equated with the Holy Spirit (1:19), and right after that (1:23) he defines being with God simply as being with Christ.
 Chapter 2:5–11 is especially obvious, because here he directly expresses that Jesus is of the same nature as God, and receives adoration that is reserved for God alone.